faradey/madock/README.md

 ### Option A — Download a prebuilt binary (recommended)

-Each release ships ready-to-use binaries on the [Releases page](https://github.com/faradey/madock/releases).
+Each release ships a single self-contained binary on the [Releases page](https://github.com/faradey/madock/releases).
 Pick the one for your platform — no Go toolchain required.

 | Platform | Asset |
 |----------|-------|